XDeFi-tech/docs-new/developers/extension-cosmos.md

 ### Use cosmos-kit

-XDEFI Wallet is part of [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) package to help you connect to many different wallets.
+Ctrl Wallet is part of [cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) package to help you connect to many different wallets.

 Here is an [example](https://github.com/cosmology-tech/cosmos-kit/blob/main/packages/example/pages/_app.tsx#L34) of how to use cosmos-kit.